mydoge-com/mydogemask/README.md

 - Install [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid?hl=en) Chrome extension to enable automatic extension reload after every build.

 - Run `yarn watch` to build and reload the extension with every file change.

+## Integration

+- See our [ingegration example](https://github.com/mydoge-com/mydogemask-next-example) for instrunctions on how to use MyDogeMask to accept Dogecoin payments on your own website.